sweeneychris/TheiaSfM/docs/source/sfm.rst

   This number determines the convergence of the power iteration method.
 The lower the threshold the longer it will take to converge.

+:class:`LeastUnsquareDeviationPositionEstimator`
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. class:: LeastUnsquaredDeviationPositionEstimator

+Estimates the camera position of views given pairwise relative poses and the absolute orientations of cameras.
+Positions are estimated using a least unsquared deviations solver -- essentially an L1 solver that is wrapped in an Iteratively Reweighted Least Squares (IRLS) formulation.
+This method was proposed in [OzyesilCVPR2015]_.

+.. function:: LeastUnsquaredDeviationPositionEstimator(const LeastUnsquaredDeviationPositionEstimator::Options& options, const Reconstruction& reconstruction)

+   The constructor takes the options for the nonlinear position estimator, as well as const references to the reconstruction (which contains camera and track information) and the two view geometry information that will be use to recover the positions.

+.. member:: int LeastUnsquaredDeviationPositionEstimator::Options::num_threads

+   DEFAULT: ``1``

+   Number of threads to use with Ceres for nonlinear optimization.

+.. member:: int LeastUnsquaredDeviationPositionEstimator::Options::max_num_iterations

+   DEFAULT: ``400``

+   The maximum number of iterations for the minimization.

+.. member:: int LeastUnsquaredDeviationPositionEstimator::Options::initialize_random_positions

+   DEFAULT: ``true``

+   If true, positions will be initialized to be random.
+If false, the position values that were passed into ``EstimatePositions`` will be used for initialization.

+.. member:: int LeastUnsquaredDeviationPositionEstimator::Options::max_num_reweighted_iterations

+   DEFAULT: ``10``

+   The maximum number of reweighted iterations in the IRLS scheme.

+.. member:: int LeastUnsquaredDeviationPositionEstimator::Options::convergence_criterion

+   DEFAULT: ``1e-4``

+   A measurement for determining the convergence of the IRLS scheme.
+Increasing the value will make the IRLS scheme converge earlier.

 Triangulation
 =============